Stop Fighting Your Negative Thoughts

 It takes a little practice to get the hang of “defusion” techniques, so don’t give up.
 Many of my clients use them, and each person develops their personal favorites.
 I’ve tried all of the above except for saying my thoughts in a funny voice.
 I’m pretty sure it would be helpful, if I could only get my mind to stop telling me how silly I’d sound.

-References: The Happiness Trap: How to Stop Struggling and Start Living, by Russ Harris.
+Harris, Russ.
+(2008).
+The Happiness Trap: How to Stop Struggling and Start Living.
+Trumpeter.